 the physical MRTD as travel document in form of paper, plastic and chip.
-It presents visual readable data including (but not limited to) personal data of the MRTD holder
+It presents visual readable data including (but not limited to) personal data of the MRTD holder the logical MRTD as data of the MRTD holder stored according to the Logical Data Structure [6] as specified by ICAO on the contactless/contact integrated circuit.
+It presents contactless or contact based readable data including (but not limited to) personal data of the MRTD holder

-- 1. the biographical data on the biographical data page of the passport book - 2. the printed data in the Machine Readable Zone (MRZ) - 3. the printed portrait - the logical MRTD as data of the MRTD holder stored according to the Logical Data Structure [5] as specified by ICAO on the contactless integrated circuit.
-It presents contactless readable data including (but not limited to) personal data of the MRTD holder - 1. the digital Machine Readable Zone Data (digital MRZ data, EF.DG1) - 2. the digitized portraits (EF.DG2) - 3. the biometric reference data of finger(s) (EF.DG3) or iris image(s) (EF.DG4) or both - 4. the other data according to LDS (EF.DG5 to EF.DG16) - 5. the Document Security Object
+- 1. the biographical data on the biographical data page of the passport book - 2. the printed data in the Machine Readable Zone (MRZ) - 3. the printed portrait

+- 1. the digital Machine Readable Zone Data (digital MRZ data, EF.DG1) - 2. the digitized portraits (EF.DG2) - 3. the biometric reference data of finger(s) (EF.DG3) or iris image(s) (EF.DG4) or both - 4. the other data according to LDS (EF.DG5 to EF.DG16) - 5. the Document Security Object